-1. B
+1. \\ B

-Parameters B, <mask></mask>
+B, <mask>

-The parame <mask></mask> eter <mask> takes one standard lamp</mask> e of four values or an error is logged: Mercury lamp state
+The parameter <mask> takes one of four values or an error is logged:

+<mask></mask> standard lamp Mercury lamp state

 0 off Off

 1 off On

 2 on Off

 3 on On

-Note: if the configuration variable USE.B3.FOR.LAMPS is set to YES then the lamps are both turned on with B,3.
+\Note: if the configuration variable USE.B3.FOR.LAMPS is set to YES then the lamps are both turned on with B,3.
 If the configuration variable is set to NO then the state of the lamps are not altered and the command is essentially ignored.

-.
-B,2
+B.2